luigicapogrosso/HermesBDD/README.md

 [![codecov](https://codecov.io/gh/luigicapogrosso/HermesBDD/branch/main/graph/badge.svg)](https://codecov.io/gh/luigicapogrosso/HermesBDD)
 [![Build Status](https://github.com/luigicapogrosso/HermesBDD/workflows/Continuous%20Integration/badge.svg)](https://github.com/luigicapogrosso/HermesBDD/actions)

-HermesBDD is a parallel multi-core, and multi-platform, library of [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) written in C++.
+HermesBDD is a parallel multi-core, multi-platform library of [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) written in C++.
 It focuses on high performance, usability, and correctness.

-So how did HermesBDD get its name?
-In Greek mythology, Hermes, son of Zeus and the nymph Maia, was the messenger of the gods, because he was as swift as the wind.
-Hence the name HermesBDD, meaning an extremely fast and light BDD library.
+How did HermesBDD get its name?
+In Greek mythology, Hermes, son of Zeus and the nymph Maia, was the messenger of the gods.
+That's because he was as fast as the wind.
+Hence the name *HermesBDD*, meaning an extremely fast and light BDD library.

-For more information, compatibility lists, details, the latest release, progress reports and more, please visit the HermesBDD [home page](https://luigicapogrosso.github.io/HermesBDD/).
+For more information, compatibility lists, details, the latest release, progress reports, and more, please visit the HermesBDD [home page](https://luigicapogrosso.github.io/HermesBDD/).

 ## Dependencies ##